COVINGTON, Ga. — Rev. Eric Threets has declared his intent to run for mayor of Covington.

-Threets is running for Mayor Nov.
-5 with the expectation of using his expertise in leadership and business to "Make Covington citizens our first priority."
+Threets is beginning a campaign for Mayor of the City of Covington on November 7, 2023, with the expectation of using his expertise in leadership and business to ‘Keep Covington Citizens as Our First Priority!’

-He notes continued revenue growth is necessary to expand the city and secure its infrastructure.
+He notes continued revenue growth is necessary to expand the city while maintaining a small-town presence.

 In seeking new challenges, Threets decided to transition to the private sector where he climbed the corporate ladder quickly and was recognized on the national level for his achievements.
-His leadership significantly increased new business, positively impacted revenue, and lead in customer retention.
+His leadership significantly increased new business, positively impacted revenue and led in customer retention.